Elke M. Leeds

 Salt Lake City, Utah, United States

-Dr. Elke Leeds is Dean and Academic Vice President of the College of Information Technology at Western Governors University (WGU).
+Dr. Elke Leeds serves as Dean and Academic Vice President for Western Governors University’s College of Information Technology.

 Areas of Expertise: